auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Click the run button next to the dropdown and launch the API.

 1. Use the *View &rarr; Open View...* menu option to open the *DEBUG CONSOLE*.
-    The successful service start will print *two* URL the service is listening at.
+    The successful service start will print the URL the service is listening at.
-    The first is the public one to use for verification the service is running.
-    The second is the HTTPS URL that will be used internally by the application.
-    Use ctrl/cmd-click with the *first* link to open the landing page for the API.
+    Use ctrl/cmd-click with the link to open the landing page for the API.

 1. Verify that a landing page for the API is presented with documentation about its endpoints.
 Click on an endpoint detail to make sure the application returns JSON data.